Penguin Pebbling: A Game of Creating Belonging, Building Connection and Understanding Autistic Identity

 The Five Love Locutions — A Quick Guide

-Parallel Play Being alone, together.
+Parallel Play: Being alone, together.
 Body doubling.
 Being alongside each other without needing to communicate.
 Doing your own tasks or activities.
 Connection without demand.
 Presence without performance.
 Interdependence is valid.

-Support Swapping Mutual aid at the human scale.
-Offering what you can, receiving what you need, among people who get it.
+Support Swapping: Mutual aid at the human scale.
+Offering what you can, receiving what you need, among people who 'get it'.
 Capacity fluctuates.
 Needs are not a weakness.
 We carry each other, taking turns.

-Deep Pressure Regulation is relational.
+Deep Pressure: Regulation is relational.
 What helps your nervous system settle — weight, pressure, texture, warmth?
 Grounding your sensory system.
 Being held in our environment.

 A Note for Therapists, Educators, and Practitioners

-Autistic Realms and Stimpunks are community-led projects.
+Autistic Realms and Stimpunks are community-led initiatives.
 Everything we create is grounded in lived experience and made freely available because we believe access matters.
 Your support helps us keep creating resources like this one — for individuals, families, educators, and communities who need them.

-Read the guide for practitioners here: [LINK TO BLOG]
+Read the guide for practitioners

 Thank you for using this resource with care and for crediting the community it came from.